nikhiltech/Angular/README.md

 # Angular
 Angular practice problem solutions
-This repository gives solution to angular practice problems
+This repository gives solution to angular practice problems in simple and efficient way.